jacob-8/kitbook/packages/kitbook/src/docs/1-get-started.md

 });
 ```

+*You can pass configuration settings into the kitbook plugin, though defaults are provided to help you get started quickly.*

 - Add the necessary [MDSvex](https://mdsvex.pngwn.io/) imports and configuration into your `svelte.config.js`:
 ```js title="svelte.config.js" {2,5,7}
 import { vitePreprocess } from '@sveltejs/kit/vite';